-But it was his role in Kobe Bryant and Robert Rodriguez’s The Black Mamba that we celebrate today.
+But it was his role in Kobe Bryant and Robert Rodriguez’s The Black Mamba that really impacted sneaker culture.

-Because in that film meets footwear spot that released eight years ago today he debuted the Nike Air Yeezy 2.
+Because in that film meets footwear spot that released in 2011 he debuted the Nike Air Yeezy 2.

 Playing foil to Kobe like a suited up Shane Battier, West wore his second signature sneaker if only for a moment as first spotted by Chris Lee of CtotheJL.

 Rumors of a second Nike Air Yeezy had been swirling for a minute.